ms6730/Updated-Version-SBI-/README.md

 - Change the mail user
 - Change the json path
 - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
+- Save your changes
+- Open your verdee terminal
+- Write on you terminal the following command: `sbatch create_ensemble.sh`